prasang-gupta/chatbot-monitoring/output/nlu_card.md

 - What businesses accept my card?
 - Can i use this card at any store?
 - Are there any restrictions on where I use this card?
+## intent: card_arrival
-## intent: card_arrival- I am still waiting on my card?
+- I am still waiting on my card?
 - What can I do if my card still hasn't arrived after 2 weeks?
 - I have been waiting over a week.
 Is the card still coming?
 - Can I track my card while it is in the process of delivery?